Best Ever Chili Recipe

 Jump to RecipeJump to Video

-This is the best chili recipe, if I do say so myself!
-This classic beef chili is the perfect blend of meaty richness simmered with hearty vegetables and warming spices.
-It’s a delicious, and comforting one-pot meal that will have the whole family begging for seconds.
+This is seriously the best chili recipe (if I do say so myself).
+It’s a classic beef chili with a comforting blend of meaty richness simmered with hearty vegetables and warming spices that will have your family begging for seconds.

 Chili Ingredients